HL7/US-Core/source/pages/general-guidance.md

 ### Read(Fetch) resource notation:

-Interactions on profile pages are defined with the syntax:
+For fetching a resource interactions on profile pages are defined with the following syntax:

  **`GET [base]/[Resource-type]/[id] {parameters}`**